samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

 The producer is a GenStage module.
 Once created, you will assign it to the "producers" section of the Broadway module which allows Broadway to handle its supervision.
-By keeping this module seperate, it is "isolated from the rest of the pipeline and [can be] automatically resubscribed to in case of failures."<sup>[2]</sup>
+By keeping this module separate, it is "isolated from the rest of the pipeline and [can be] automatically resubscribed to in case of failures."<sup>[2]</sup>

 Here's our `Counter` producer: